Contracts creation guide

 • Example of assigning users to an existing contract.

-• To create a new user, simply enter the email address and click Add new user.
+• To create a new user, enter the email address and click Add new user.

 • The newly added user will appear above the list of existing users.
 Select this user and click Save to complete the process.

-• A notification will confirm whether the process was successful via a pop-up message in the upper-right corner.
+• A notification will confirm whether the process was successful via a message in the top-right corner.

 Note: If a new user is created, the status of the user's account will be "inactive" because the email address needs to be confirmed on their end.